Early morning at the Bay Furnace Campground, near Munising, Michigan

 There are some national forest campgrounds away from the lake a few miles.
 Most are tent sites with vault toilets but some have adequate space for RVs willing to dry camp.
 Andrew Slade's book on Camping the North Shore is an excellent detailed reference for both public and private campgrounds along or near the Minnesota North Shore of Lake Superior.

 Two municipal lakeside campgrounds with showers and flush toilets we like are at Two Harbors and Grand Marais.
 Two Harbor's Burlington Bay Campground is at the north edge of the city and has a nice swimming beach plus a decent rock picking beach for Rock Hounds.
 It is also within walking distance of downtown and convenient to the Sonju Lakewalk.
-The Grand Marais municipal facility used to be one of our favorites until they increased their rates 50%.
+The Grand Marais municipal facility rates are the highest you'll find at municipal RV parks around Lake Superior.
 But if you are willing to spend a few dollars over average its location on the harbor and close to downtown can't be beat.
-The RV park at Grand Portage is a good choice for an overnight stay at about $10 less than Grand Marais.
+If you are on a budget, the RV park at Grand Portage is a good choice for an overnight stay at about $10 less than Grand Marais.

 In Duluth, the municipal campground (Indian Point Campground) is on the St. Louis river, has 70 spacious sites, from tent to full-hook-ups.
 Rates are reasonable.
 A second city-owned campground is located at the top of Spirit Mountain.
 It has a number of wooded tent sites as well as RV sites suitable for smaller units.
 The Spirit Mountain campground is a nice location for hiking the Duluth section of the Superior Hiking Trail.